Intro

 No. Saved dashboards reload with zero AI tokens consumed.
 Charts with query specs re-execute against the local dataset on the server.
 Charts with inline data load directly from storage.

 Yes.
-When you connect a PostgreSQL or MySQL database, the AI sees the table schemas and can write SELECT queries.
+When you connect PostgreSQL, MySQL, or a ClickHouse warehouse, the AI sees the table schemas and can write SELECT queries.
 It calls the query_connection tool and charts the results automatically.

 Why can't I edit the built-in themes?